Che Guevara: Aftermath

-After his execution, Guevara's body was lashed to the landing skids of a helicopter and flown to nearby Vallegrande, where photographs were taken of him lying on a concrete slab in the laundry room of the Nuestra Señora de Malta.
-Several witnesses were called to confirm his identity, key amongst them the British journalist Richard Gott, the only witness to have met Guevara when he was alive.
+After his execution, Guevara's body was lashed to the landing skids of a helicopter and flown to nearby Vallegrande, where photos were taken of him lying on a concrete slab in the laundry room of the Nuestra Señora de Malta.
+Witnesses were called to confirm his identity, key amongst them British journalist Richard Gott, the only witness to have met Guevara when he was alive.
 Put on display, as hundreds of local residents filed past the body, Guevara's corpse was considered by many to represent a "Christ-like" visage, with some even surreptitiously clipping locks of his hair as divine relics.
-Such comparisons were further extended when English art critic John Berger, two weeks later upon seeing the post-mortem photographs, observed that they resembled two famous paintings: Rembrandt's The Anatomy Lesson of Dr. Nicolaes Tulp and Andrea Mantegna's Lamentation over the Dead Christ.
-There were also four correspondents present when Guevara's body arrived in Vallegrande, including Björn Kumm of the Swedish Aftonbladet, who described the scene in an 11 November 1967 exclusive for The New Republic.
+Such comparisons were further extended when art critic John Berger, two weeks later upon seeing the post-mortem photographs, observed that they resembled two famous paintings: Rembrandt's The Anatomy Lesson of Dr. Nicolaes Tulp and Andrea Mantegna's Lamentation over the Dead Christ.
+There were also four correspondents present when Guevara's body arrived in Vallegrande, including Björn Kumm of the Swedish Aftonbladet, who described the scene in The New Republic.

 A declassified memorandum dated 11 October 1967 to United States President Lyndon B. Johnson from his National Security Advisor Walt Rostow, called the decision to kill Guevara "stupid" but "understandable from a Bolivian standpoint".

-After the execution, Rodríguez took several of Guevara's personal items, including a watch which he continued to wear many years later, often showing them to reporters during the ensuing years.
-Today, some of these belongings, including his flashlight, are on display by the CIA.
-After a military doctor dismembered his hands, Bolivian army officers transferred Guevara's body to an undisclosed location and refused to reveal whether his remains had been buried or cremated.
+After the execution, Rodríguez took several of Guevara's personal items, including a watch which he continued to wear years later, often showing them to reporters during the ensuing years.
+Today, some of these belongings are on display by the CIA.
+After a military doctor dismembered his hands, Bolivian officers transferred Guevara's body to an undisclosed location and refused to reveal whether his remains had been buried or cremated.
 The hands were sent to Buenos Aires for fingerprint identification.
 They were later sent to Cuba.